CraftedInc/Appcrafted_JavaScript_Plugin/example/README.md

 ### Step 4: Run.

 Open `index.html` and try it out!
 If you're using your own Access Key and assets, try editing them in the [developer console](https://developer.appcrafted.com).

-Understand that assets are cached by the plugin, so you will need to refresh the page to see your changes.
+**NOTE:** Assets are cached by the plugin, so you will need to refresh the page to see your changes.